OWASP/wstg/document/4-Web_Application_Security_Testing/11-Client-side_Testing/09-Testing_for_Clickjacking.md

 <iframe src="http://example.org" sandbox></iframe>
 ```

-### Test application Compatibility and Acessibility Mode
+### Test application on compatibility and acessibility mode

 Mobile versions of the website are usually smaller and faster than the desktop ones, and they have to be less complex than the main application.
-Mobile variants have often less protection since there is the wrong assumption that an attacker could not attack an application by the smart phone.
-This is fundamentally wrong, because an attacker can fake the real origin given by a web browser, such that a non-mobile victim may be able to visit an application made for mobile users.
-From this assumption follows that in some cases it is not necessary to use techniques to evade frame busting when there are unprotected alternatives, which allow the use of same attack vectors.
+Mobile variants have often less protection.
+However, an attacker can fake the real origin given by a web browser, and a non-mobile victim may be able to visit an application made for mobile users.
+This scenario could allow the attacker to exploit a mobile version of the website.
-Site running on acessibility mode should also be tested against clickjacking since site framming could be affected.
+Site running on acessibility mode should also be tested against clickjacking, because site framming could be affected.

 ### OnBeforeUnload Event